 The Foundation has available a \$175,000 revolving line of credit expiring in December 2049.
 The line of credit is collateralized by real estate owned by the Foundation.
-There were no draws on the line of credit during the fiscal year ended June 30, 2018.
+There were no draws on the line of credit during the fiscal years ended June 30, 2019 and 2018.

-Note 9 - Pension
+Note 8 - Pension